smart-paper/SmartPaper/README.md

-# Smart Paper
+# SmartPaper

-A repository for providing and sharing information about smart paper.
+A repository for providing and sharing information about SmartPaper.

 Protect nature, and nature will protect you!</br>
 Be free from all bisphenols...

 Supports various types of paper, including order forms, receipts, number tickets(number tags), coupons, and tickets.
+Secure transmission and storage is possible through support for AES encryption (default 256-bit).

 ## Features